Feinberg School of Medicine (MD Program)

 When should I apply for financial aid?

-The deadline for applicants is generally mid-March each year.
+The deadline for incoming applicants is generally March 1 each year.
 Returning students should submit their financial aid application by April 1 each year.

 Do I need to reapply for financial aid every year?